clint77/airport-challenge/README.md

 Be full	          | Plane
 Be empty	        | Plane
 Check the weather	| Weather
-land planes	Plane | Weather
+land planes	      | Plane, Weather
-Take off planes	  | Plane Weather
+Take off planes	  | Plane, Weather

 ### Module - Weather

-The weather module is responsible for returning a generated random number representing the chance of a storm and determining whether the weather is stormy or clear.
+The weather module is responsible for returning a generated random number representing the probability of a storm and determining whether the weather is stormy or clear.
 Planes can only take off and land only in less severe or clear weather.